Jahid Nirob: Career

 At the same time he started working as a music producer for butter communication, a highly equipped studio owned by Pavel Areen.
 And from that point of his career there was no looking back.
 He played his proficient role with Chirkutt in both national & international programs.

 Jahid Nirob is attaining success in his solo career simultaneously.
 He can be marked as the most flourished musician in advertising industry.
 He accomplished more than 400 background score of TVC & OVC till to date.

 The web series Mohanagar by Ashfaque Nipun & Munshigiri by Amitabh Reza Chowdhury managed to reach the heart of Bengali language viewers, The background score of these engrossing crime drama was directed and composed by Jahid Nirob.

 Several classic plays & short films are incorporated with his songs.
-Some noteworthy creations are "A Mon Tomar Mone" (2018), his first executed solo work, from the play "Premik 1982", “Prothom Upohar" from the same-titled play, "Kar Lagia" & "Tomake Chai" from Close-Up Kache Asar Golpo 2020 & 2021 respectively.
+Some noteworthy creations are "A Mon Tomar Mone" (2018), his first executed solo work, from the play "Premik 1982", "Prothom Upohar" from the same-titled play, "Kar Lagia" & "Tomake Chai" from Close-Up Kache Asar Golpo 2020 & 2021 respectively.
 The co-artist of the later one was Nazmun Munira Nancy.

-The film "Poddapuran", marks his debut as a music director in the Bangladesh film industry.
-His first playback " Chotto Ei Moner Bhetor" was with Indian artist Anwesha Datta.
-Lately, he has been redacted as music director in one of the cinemas by the legendary film directors Badiul Alam Khokon.
-The Vocalists were Sabbir Nasir & Somnur Monir Konal.